Using @starting-style for Modal Entry Effects

 Can I use @starting-style with CSS scroll-driven animations?

 @starting-style only applies to CSS transitions, not keyframe animations.
-If a modal is revealed via scroll, use @starting-style for the initial mount transition, then attach an animation-timeline for scroll-linked motion after the element is visible.
+If a modal is revealed via scroll, use @starting-style for the initial mount transition, then attach an animation-timeline for scroll-linked motion using the patterns described in scroll-driven animation patterns.

-It significantly reduces CLS by ensuring the element occupies its final layout space from the first frame.
-By interpolating opacity and transform instead of layout properties, the browser avoids cumulative layout shifts during the entry phase.
+It reduces CLS by ensuring the element occupies its final layout dimensions from frame one.
+By interpolating opacity and transform — neither of which affects document flow — the browser avoids cumulative layout shifts entirely during the entry phase.
+See auditing layout shifts during CSS transitions for measurement techniques.